SmallHQ/hookfeed.github.io/source/blog/2014-06-26-unfounded-founder-fears.markdown

 <hr>

 Ultimately, you just need to be realistic and honest with yourself.
 Step back look objectively at what you’ve already built.
 Consult a trusted friend.
 Consult 10 if you're still unsure.
 Don’t worry about perfection, long-term visions, or anything else holding you back.
 It’s all going to change anyway.
-If you’re solving the core problem you set out to solve, and you’re holding back for no good reason, do yourself a huge favor…launch already!
+If you’re solving the core problem you set out to solve, and you’re holding back for no good reason, do yourself a huge favor...launch already!